tweezerchef/DolpPython/DolphinBasic/MDFiles/sales/WareHouse/warehouseResponse1.md

                     return aisle, section
         return None, None

-    # This code creates a way look at every good in the inputted list
+    # This block iterates through the sorted list of goods and assigns them to a section.
+It uses a for loop to iterate through each good in the sorted list of goods.
-    # and place them in the placement plan
     for good in sorted_goods:
         name, _, size, _ = good
         current_aisle, current_section = find_next_section("A", 1)